Position: Ministry Development Advisor and Lecturer in Practical Theology

-Don is Ministry Development Advisor of St. Barnabas College.
-Prior to this he was Principal of the college for two years, and before that was the Principal and CEO of Tabor College of Higher Education, Adelaide, for almost 10 years – a multi-denominational higher education and theological college with just under 1000 students.
+Don is the Ministry Development Advisor for St Barnabas College.
+Prior to this he was Acting principal at SBC for two years after serving for almost ten years as the Principal and CEO of Tabor College of Higher Education, Adelaide – a multi-denominational higher education and theological college with just under 1000 students.
 Before moving to Tabor in 2006 he spent over twenty years in parish ministry serving curacies in West Tamworth NSW and Kensington SA and then as Rector of the Parish of Magill SA until 2005.

 Don trained for ministry at Ridley College under the great Leon Morris, undertook his doctoral studies at Fuller Seminary and also holds a Masters in Community Management from UTS.
 In 2007 he was made a Member of the Order of Australia for service to survivors of church related abuse and his current research interest relates to the lived experience of the families of survivors.